VOLTTRON/volttron/docs/source/driver-framework/modbus/modbus-tk-driver.rst

 Modbus TK requires an additional registry configuration file compared to the paradigm of most other drivers.
 The registry map file is an analogue to the typical registry configuration file.
-The :ref:`registry configuration file <>` is a simple file which maps device point names to user specified point names.
+The :ref:`registry configuration file <Modbus-TK-Registry-Config>` is a simple file which maps device point names to user specified point names.

 The registry map file is a `CSV <https://en.wikipedia.org/wiki/Comma-separated_values>`_ file.
 Each row configures a register definition on the device.